22 September 2017 | Wildlife Computers Inc. News Release

 “Wildlife Computers created a great avian tag in the Rainier-S20.
 They really listened to input from biologists, and are a great bunch of folks to work with,” said Mike Lockhart, a retired U.S. Fish and Wildlife Service Biologist with years of telemetry experience on a variety of wildlife species.
 “I love the design of the new test model.
 The antenna is thin, somewhat short, and well positioned to facilitate different attachment applications on a wide range of species.
 I think this tag shows enormous promise as an effective satellite platform coupled with great sensitivity toward the welfare of tagged birds.”

-The Portal Advantage
+how to order Keppra online The Portal Advantage

 One of the biggest advantages of the Rainier-S20 is its compatibility with the Wildlife Computers Data Portal.
 The Wildlife Computers Data Portal is a powerful suite of tools that enables researchers and institutions to more easily explore and manage their key scientific data.
 Data are seamlessly collected from the Rainier-S20 and automatically uploaded to the Wildlife Computers Portal where it can be easily accessed and managed from any web-enabled device.
 Data storage in the Portal is unlimited and can be easily exported into multiple formats including KMZ files to open in Google Earth.